secureCodeBox/documentation/docs/how-tos/scanning-networks.md

 kubectl create secret generic --from-file users.txt --from-file passwords.txt ncrack-lists
 ```

-Lastly, we now **install Ncrack** and configure the scanType to mount our secret, so that we get access to the username and password files via the mount path `/ncrack/`:
+Lastly, we now **install Ncrack** and configure the scanType to mount our secret, so that we get access to the username and password files via the mount path `/ncrack/`.

+And starting from secureCodeBox v4.0, it is also necessary to set `cascadingRules.enabled` to `true`.

 ```bash
 cat <<EOF | helm upgrade --install ncrack secureCodeBox/ncrack --values -